kevin-chalmers/set08103/lectures/lecture04/README.md

 ### Tool 15: Leadership

 We won't go into this here.
-Leadership is a big field.
-From *Lean Software Development* focuses on the idea of masters who understand the product and the necessary techniques to deliver it best.
+Leadership is a big field.  *Lean Software Development* focuses on the idea of masters who understand the product and the necessary techniques to deliver it best.

 ### Tool 16: Expertise